Audit Committee Charter

 Organization, Authority, and Resources

-The Board, upon the recommendation of the Corporate Governance and Nominating Committee, shall appoint annually no fewer than three of its members to serve as members of the Committee and shall designate the Chairman of the Committee from among the members of the Committee.
+The Board, upon the recommendation of the Corporate Governance and Nominating Committee, shall appoint annually no fewer than three of its members to serve as members of the Committee and shall designate the Committee Chair from among the members of the Committee.
 All members of the Committee shall meet the independence and financial literacy requirements set forth in the Nasdaq Global Market (”Nasdaq”) listing standards, the Sarbanes-Oxley Act of 2002, as amended (“SOX”), and the rules and regulations of the Securities and Exchange Commission (the “SEC”).

 At least one member of the Committee shall be an “audit committee financial expert” as such term is defined under applicable SEC rules and determined by the Board.